guillaume-chs/Anecdotes/README.md

 # Anecdotes
-Let me tell the story of our prom.Funny project for the purpose of the Web-API-course we have at the EMN.
+Let me tell the funny stories of the class.
+Funny project for the purpose of the Web-API-course we have at the EMN.

+## Environment

+ - NodeJS / Go ? - we haven't decided yet